tholok97/tnt-docs/lab0202/lab-solutions.md

 Ran new container with same command as above, but exposed port 80 with `-p 80:80`

+Have to manually start apache2 upon startup...

+# 3

+Started up two of the basic www containers.
+(Have to leave a shell open for each of them...
+This is bad, but did it cause we spent way too much time messing around with trying to get apache2 running on startup)

+# 4

+Added a backend definition to haproxy on manager by adding:

+        backend dockerNodes
+            mode http
+            balance roundrobin
+            server container1 10.10.1.5:36768 check
+            server container1 10.10.1.5:36769 check

+Made the server use the new backend by altering the default-

+Changed the `default_backend` to dockerNodes

+# 5

+Diagram is in this directory with the name `infrastructure_diagram.jpg`

 # 6

-Lists all containers (both running and stopped)
+`docker ps -a` lists all containers (both running and stopped)

 # 7

-`docker rm`
+`docker rm` is used to remove a stopped docker instance

 # 8

-`--name` ved `docker run`, `docker rename <OLD> <NEW>`
+`--name` when doing `docker run`, `docker rename <OLD> <NEW>` when already created instance

 # 9

-According to our tests. no.
+According to our tests. no. Not by default

+A quick google search shows that this is possible

 # 10

-According to our tests: no.
+You can ping the other container if you know it's IP address.
+By default the containers are started in the network "bridge".
+To check out their IPs you can run `docker inspect network bridge`

 # 11

-*TBA*
+Docker swarm is where multiple machines running docker collaborate on running containers.
+Our architecture could benefit by us running both the db and the www servers in containers, allowing for easy horizontal scaling.

 # 12

 Yes we could do this.
 This means we could easily spin up more docker-enabled VMs to run our containers on.
+(This also means adding docker-enabled VMs to our swarm would be less painless)